Snood: What is it, how to wear one

 Remember the (relative) uproar when David Beckham was pictured wearing a sarong?
 When I first heard the term ‘snood’, the sarong debacle is what I thought of.

 A few years back, Premier League footballers were wearing them.
 That is until they were banned due to fears over neck injuries.
 Despite this, a Nike Squad snood remains available to buy.
-And other outlets carry a range of similar ‘Buff’ products.
+And now fans can deck themselves out in club colours, as this offering from Liverpool shows.

 For casual bouts of running I’ve found them a great additional piece of kit.